-In this section, you will find useful information on how to select a travel provider, decide which guidebook is right for you, learn how to tune–in your favorite a citizen of the country of your choice radio station, and find out what documents are necessary for study abroad in the country of your choice.
-Before you buy anything, research your choices, select a travel provider, and find out what documents are necessary for study abroad in the country of your choice.
+In this section, you will find useful information on how to select a travel provider, decide which guidebook is right for you, learn how to listen to your favorite home radio station, and find out what documents are necessary for studying in the United States.
+Before you buy anything, research your choices, select a travel provider, and find out what documents are necessary for studying in the United States.

 1. Where to Buy

 Travelers have numerous options when it comes to purchasing tickets.
-Travel agents are a traditional option, but several student–oriented travel agencies can offer discount fares.
+Travel agents are a traditional option, but several student-oriented travel agencies can offer discount fairs.
 Other young adults, who have recently studied abroad themselves, often staff these student agencies.
 Therefore, they can be more knowledgeable about travel abroad.
-Many student agencies offer exclusive student or youth travel discounts.
-Some discounts may be valid for a full year, an extended time limit that most regular travel agencies do not offer.
+Many student agencies offer special student or youth travel discounts.
+Some discounts may be valid for a full year-an extended time limit that most regular travel agencies do not offer.

 Student travel agencies may be the most discount-oriented.
 Checking with several of them may help you to establish a base price, or sometimes you may even get a reasonable fare.
 If you are extremely flexible, many airlines offer last minute airfare deals that can even be cheaper than student tickets.

 Buying online is yet another option.
 Most sites post new discount offers three times a day.
 Some also offer the possibility of bidding for tickets at your own specified price.
 If your bid is accepted, you could end up flying for a very low price.
-However, be wary of restrictions on bidding (like not being able to back out of the deal once your bid has been accepted, and not being given a choice of airlines or flight times).
+However, be careful of restrictions on making an offer on (like not being able to back out of the deal once your bid has been accepted, and not being given a choice of airlines or flight times).

 2. Travel Documents